nielsenjared/nielsenjared.github.io/content/blog/big-o-linear-time-complexity/index.md

 We can do better _and_ worse.

 In this tutorial, you learned the fundamentals of Big O linear time complexity with examples in JavaScript.
-Stay tuned for part three of this series on Big O notation where we'll look at O(n^2), or quadratic time complexity.
+Stay tuned for part three of this series where we'll look at O(n^2), [Big O Quadratic Time Complexity](https://jarednielsen.com/big-o-quadratic-time-complexity/).

+If you want to increase _your_ rate of growth, get a copy of [The Little Book of Big O](https://gum.co/big-o).

  _Big O thanks to [Rob Conery](https://twitter.com/robconery)_